pymc-devs/pymc-examples/examples/fundamentals/data_container.myst.md

 +++

 :::{important}
-In past versions of PyMC, there were two types of data containers {func}`pymc.MutableData` and {func}`pymc.ConstantData` these are now deprecated.
+In past versions of PyMC, there were two types of data containers {func}`pymc.MutableData` and {func}`pymc.ConstantData`.
+These have been deprecated as all data containers are mutable now.
 :::

 +++